 If you have spiders, ants, mosquitoes and other bugs around your home, try using peppermint oil.

-Add a few drops of peppermint oil to a cotton ball and place the ball in an area where you often see insects.
+Add a few drops of peppermint oil to a cotton ball (find it here) and place the ball in an area where you often see insects.

 Make a Spray